paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment.md

 * Example 7: Trip organizer (22/30)
 * Example 8: Flappy bird (13/30)

 My students can access them directly via [Google Drive](https://drive.google.com/drive/folders/1CxyTGB0coSBCPK8BhCRc1tw03KPekqhD?usp=sharing) (STC accounts only).
-As these materials are IBO copyrighted, I can not share with non-STC teachers and students, so please don't request drive access.
+As these materials are IBO copyrighted, I can not share with other teachers and students, so please don't request drive access.
 IB CompSci teachers can download these for their own classes from the [IBO resource center](https://resources.ibo.org/dp/subject/Computer-science-2027/works/dp_11162-433685?lang=en&root=1.6.2.2.7)

 ## Suggested timeline for the IA